 >> Adjustment for changes in the taxi population, replacement of commercial vehicles under the Early Turnover Scheme, and expired COEs.

-In other words, if fewer people deregister their vehicles, there will be a lesser supply of COE available.
+In other words, if fewer people deregister their vehicles, there will be a lesser supply of COE available during COE bidding

 Demand For COE

 Demand for COE is based on the number of people looking to purchase new vehicles.
 In Singapore, most people typically purchase new vehicles through dealers.
-Dealers will collect orders from customers and bid for the COEs required on behalf of their customers.
+Dealers will collect orders from customers and participate in the COE bidding on behalf of their customers.

 Open Bidding Concept For COE